 You Are a Guest

 This next tip may appear obvious but if you are in a nightlife environment, be very cautious about taking a free drink from a stranger.
 Ironically this tip is more relevant for the men who visit Kiev than the women because there have been cases where men were served spiked drinks by a woman, only to wake up the next morning and find they rang up quite an expensive bar tab!
 The same advice goes for small shops or the people standing outside of them.
-One scam I’ve heard of involves a man standing outside a convenience store who will offer you to take a shot with him to celebrate his birthday.
+One scam I’ve heard of involves a man standing outside a convenience store who will quickly befriend you, offering a shot of vodka to celebrate his birthday.
 Harmless enough right?
 Perhaps you think locals are just very friendly and it would be rude to turn him down.
-The catch though is that the shot he offers you is laced with some sedative, allowing him to rob you of your wallet and possessions once the posiion has taken affect.
+The catch though is that the shot he offers you is laced with some sedative, allowing him to rob you and most likely leave you on the street once he’s finished.
 Finally, there is also a scam whereby a large of money is conveniently placed on the ground in plain sight.
-Should you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will then asset you stole the money from him.
+Should you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will then assert that you stole the money from him.
 It’s simply a ruse to hustle an unsuspecting tourist of their money.
 As the saying goes, if it’s too good to be true, it probably is.